-What’s Catastrophic Health Insurance and Do You Need It?November 26, 2017
+What’s Catastrophic Health Insurance and Do You Need It?26 de noviembre de 2017

 A healthy individual in her mid-20s who exercises regularly and sticks to a nutritious diet probably doesn't expect to visit a doctor more than once or twice a year (short of being involved in a terrible accident).
 Perhaps a bare-bones health plan is all she needs — and all she can afford right now.

 So what are her options?
 She can explore HMO plans, which designate a primary care physician to handle her medical care, and PPO plans, which are more flexible.
 Or, she can look into a catastrophic health insurance plan, known for having low monthly payments and high deductibles.

 - Qualifying for a Catastrophic Health Plan

 This type of health policy is intended to cover young people and those going through difficult times.
 Individuals younger than 30 years old are eligible, which is the age cutoff for qualifying for a catastrophic health insurance.
 People 30 or older, however, can qualify if they're eligible for a hardship or affordability exemption.
 Some examples include: homelessness, eviction, bankruptcy, death of a family member, foreclosure, and a number of other reasons listed on HealthCare.gov.

 - Expenses to Expect

 People who opt for a catastrophic health plan can expect to pay lower monthly payments than they'd find through other plans.
 Sounds like a good deal, right?
 Here's the catch: While the monthly payment is lower, catastrophic plans have higher copays and deductibles than standard plans, and your percentage of the cost is higher.
 That means you will likely pay less monthly, but more out-of-pocket if you end up facing a serious health issue during the year.
 Another downside of a catastrophic health plan--you must give up any tax credits you qualify for.